sxnnywu/github-chapter-2-sandbox/README.md

 # GitHub Sandbox

-Just a personal sandbox repo for learning Git and GitHub through Codedex.
+Just a little corner for experimenting with Git and GitHub through Codedex.

 Testing commits, branches, merges, and markdown.